Crescendo’s 2018-19 Season

 “Sublime Love” The life of the Mexican nun, Sor Juana Inés de la Cruz in 17th century Latin American Music, Poetry and Images

-Crescendo collaborates with “El Fuego,” an Early Music Ensemble from North Carolina, in a program designed by their Artistic Director, Salomé Sandoval.
-The program features a selection of sacred and secular cantatas from the 1600s New World Colonies (Guatemalan, Peruvian and Mexican sources), featuring vocal compositions by Tomás de Torrejón y Velasco and his contemporaries.
+Crescendo collaborates with “El Fuego,” an early music ensemble from North Carolina, in a program designed by their Artistic Director, Salomé Sandoval.
+The program features a selection of sacred and secular cantatas from the 1600s New World Colonies, featuring vocal compositions by Tomás de Torrejón y Velasco and his contemporaries.

 “Concerto delle Donne—Consort of Ladies” Revolutionary Italian Vocal music of the late Renaissance.